DanyOrtu97/Spark-Terraform-/Readme.md

 Yuo can find the AWS ACCES KEY and AWS TOKEN on your AWS panel account on "Account Details".
 You can find it on variable.tf.
 Terraform will create 1 namenode and 8 datanode, each with an istance of type m3.medium

-##### Put your project into the "app" folder (you can find it on the terraform project folder)
+##### Put your project into the "app" folder
-You need to create an "app" folder into the terraform project folder
+You need to create an "app" folder into the terraform project folder to put your project inside.

 ##### Open a new terminal and type this command in order to generate a new ssh-key:
 ```